Partior/Development/README.md

 Graham McLaughlin, Team Lead

-Alex Brown
+Alex Brown, Propulsion

-Kiana Duff
+Kiana Duff, Stability and Control

-Alex Granata
+Alex Granata, Performance

-Sean Hardy
+Sean Hardy, Aerodynamics

-Jake Hrovat

-Emily Konoza
+Jake Hrovat, Avonics and Power

+Emily Konoza, Structures, Asst Team Lead
+*****

 Point of Contact:

 Alex Granata - granataa@vt.edu
 *****

-File folder /PropWash/ contains the most recent codes for developing a V-H diagram for an aircraft utilizing propwash over a majority of the wing span.
+File folder /CurrentWork/ contains the most recent codes for developing a V-H diagram for an aircraft utilizing propwash over a majority of the wing span.

-  As of Version 3.5, 30 NOV 2015, files within /PropWash/ are and have the following functions:
+  As of Version 3.6, 27 JAN 2016, files within /Current/ are and have the following functions:

-v_h_propwash.m

-  Main Script file for entire folder.
-All other scripts and functions are supporting to this script.
+V-H&Fuel_Eff/v_h_propwash.m

-  Calculates and graphs a Velocity-Height Diagram of the aircraft defined by prop_const.m (Constants) Calculates and graphs a fuel-economy contour Calculates and graphs stall lines, AoA for level flight, max possible level N-Turn, as well as reference 250 and 300 mph lines
+  Main Script file current analysis of aircraft Calculates and graphs a Velocity-Height Diagram of the aircraft defined by prop_const.m (Constants) Calculates and graphs a fuel-economy contour Calculates and graphs stall lines, AoA for level flight, max possible level N-Turn, as well as reference 250 and 300 mph lines

-****
-Scripts that stand independant of v_h_propwash.m:

-trade_props.m -
-  Study on summed Power of props to number of props

-ld_wash_comp.m -
-  Comparision of Developed Cl/Cd [of propwash] to norm [i.e. parabolic Cd]

-compar_wash.m -
-  Compares various ariplane parameters to chosen cruise conditions, [for optimizing parameters
+Takeoff/takeoff_wash.m

+  Main Script for takeoff analysis
+  Calculates takeoff distance
+  Calculates OEI takeoff distance
+  Determines descion for emergency braking point